 - Soil and nutrient management

 The Ragley Estate is the new home for the event, offering a bigger and better layout.
 Take a look at the plan and more details about the venue here.See 2017 exhibitor list

 Exhibit with us in 2020

 The two day Grassland & Muck event offers static trade stand options located in busy footfall areas and grass, silage clamp and muck working machinery demonstration packages that are at the heart of the event.

-We are currently taking bookings for sown plots and grass working machinery demonstrations, please call us on 02476 858 284 to discuss your requirements.
-We will be open for static trade and muck demonstration bookings from September.
+To find out more about available options please call us on 02476 858 284 so that we can discuss your requirements.
 More information about the new Ragley site, stand options and prices can be found in our Exhibitor Brochure.

 Grassland & Muck is a core technical business event and we give priority to exhibitors directly related to the establishment, harvesting and preservation of grass as well as storage and application of muck and slurry.

 "Expo Guide" – Important Notice for Exhibitors